MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/timeline.md

 You will receive a time out error if any of the following condition applies:

-- You're opening **Timeline** for the very first time after SMSExecutive is started on the service connection point's on-premises server.
+- You're opening **Timeline** for the very first time after restarting SMSExecutive on the service connection point's on-premises server.

 To workaround the issue, reload the **Timeline** page.